serokell/blog-posts/Introduction to Free Monads/article.md

 If you look at the monad laws and squint a bit (or perhaps a lot), you might notice that these laws seem somewhat similar to the monoid laws.
 The names of the laws are the same, at least.
 Our choice of the definition makes it a little harder to see the connection, though.
-If we instead rewrite these laws using the Kleisli composition
+If we instead rewrite these laws using the Kleisli composition:

 ```haskell
 (>=>) :: Monad m => (a -> m b) -> (b -> m c) -> (a -> m c)
 f >=> g = \x -> f x >>= g
 ```

-it becomes much more apparent:
+It becomes much more apparent:

 ```haskell
 (f >=> g) >=> h = f >=> (g >=> h) -- associativity